davidweber411/javafx-SimpleJavaFxApplicationBase/README.md

 ### Step 2: Bind the controller class to your fxml file

-This is the same like in standard JavaFX.<br>
+This is the same like in standard JavaFX.
+Either you do this in the SceneBuilder or you do this by code in your *.fxml
-Either you do this in the SceneBuilder or you do this by code in your *.fxml file:
+file:

       <?xml version="1.0" encoding="UTF-8"?>